Have you started seeing tiny dots on the leaves that are orange, yellow, or white? Have you noticed light webbing over the leaves or buds?

-For cannabis growers, they are a common pest and are often very hard to get rid of because you may not notice that you have them in your growroom until it’s a serious infestation.
+For growers, they are a common pest and are often very hard to get rid of because you may not notice that you have them in your growroom until it’s a serious infestation.
 They have these tiny little mouths that are very sharp which they use to pierce the plant cells.
 This allows them to suck out the contents of the leaf.
 These leaves will often turn yellow or brown, and will die off earlier than they should.
 This may not seem too concerning except for the fact that a bad infestation of these mites can actually kill your plants in just one night.

 Spider mites can be a huge problem as just one female spider mite can be the mother to about a million mites in less than four weeks.
 This rapid rate of reproduction is just one way that makes it hard to get rid of them.
 Another reason why these are annoying pests to deal with is that you may think that you’ve gotten rid of them, and then they pop up again days or weeks later.

 While spider mites are often more common in growing situations where soil is used, they can still be found in hydroponic gardening set-ups.
-Certain varieties of spider mites really love cannabis plants, and there are some that have a resistance to insecticides.
+Certain varieties of spider mites really love specific plants, and there are some that have a resistance to insecticides.

 Life Cycle of the Spider Mite

 As females can produce such a huge amount of eggs, it’s important to understand the life cycle of the spider mite to help you in your battle.
 Thinking you eradicated them to have a very small population survive means that they’ll make a comeback.